gsouf/use-mui-rich-form/README.md

 # use-mui-rich-form

-An opinionated react hook to make it easier to work with form stats (processing/success/failure) with [material-ui](https://material-ui.com/) and [react-hook-forms](https://react-hook-form.com/) and that features ready to use Mui components.
+An experimental react hook to make it easier to work with form stats (processing/success/failure) with [material-ui](https://material-ui.com/) and [react-hook-forms](https://react-hook-form.com/) and that features ready to use Mui components.